sifis-home/ace-ucs/README.md

 ### Who do I talk to? ###

 * This code is owned by RISE and released as Open Source under the [BSD 3 license](https://opensource.org/licenses/BSD-3-Clause).
-* If you have questions or suggestions, please contact
+* If you have questions or suggestions, please contact:

    - ludwig dot seitz at combitech dot se
    - marco dot tiloca at ri dot se